Skip to navigation

 Reaffirming Debts & Keeping Your Car in California

 Debtors with car loans can keep their cars even though they have filed for bankruptcy by reaffirming the contracts.
 This process means that the car loan survives the bankruptcy; however, certain circumstances may change this result.
-It is always important that you speak with a Long Beach Chapter 7 bankruptcy lawyer regarding your specific situation.
+It is always important that you speak with a Chapter 7 bankruptcy lawyer regarding your specific situation.

 Debts that Are Not Dischargeable